Table A.29 shows the PTM interface signals. These signals are present only if the PTM interface is present.

 This signal must be true regardless of the condition code of the waypoint.

-If the processor Context ID has not been set, then WPTCONTEXTID[31:0] must report 0.
+If the core Context ID has not been set, then WPTCONTEXTID[31:0] must report 0.

 Waypoint flush signal.

-The waypoint is a branch that updates the link register.
+The waypoint is a branch and updates the link register.

 Only HIGH if WPTTYPE is a direct branch or an indirect branch.